How Is A Weekend at Woodloch Pines?

 Evenings: Nighttime activity included a magician who impressed Tiny Traveler with memory tricks and a horse-race game that was corny but fun.The Broadway review on Saturday night was of similar quality to what you’d see in a higher end show on a cruise ship.

-Outdoors: Given the pretty fall weather we lucked out with and the rural setting we would have appreciated more outdoor activities.
+Outdoors: Given the pretty fall weather and the rural setting we would have appreciated more outdoor activities.
+Woodloch Lake is gorgeous.
+We regretted it wasn’t quite warm enough to swim in it, but we did go out in kayaks and and stand-up paddleboards.
+And we took a motorboat ride, which I recommend for any age.
 Opportunities for walking and biking are limited to a one-mile paved track and a dirt path near the lake, which we didn’t notice until the last day (it begins behind the pool).
 But walking the paved mile, we got a sneak peak of the haunted hayride that starts in October.
 It’s elaborate, well done and definitely for teens and up.
 Under-13s can stick to the non-scary fall activities.

 Our meals were included in the rate and while we had been cautioned that the food was the resort’s weak spot, we were pleased with many of the things we ate.